 Back problems can become an additional burden for our aging parents.
 With age, multiple health conditions develop.
 And an added burden of back problems makes life extremely difficult.

-There is no 100% cure for back problems; which means we cannot make our seniors have a pain–free life.
+There is no 100% cure for back problems, which means we cannot give our seniors a pain–free life.
 However, this does not mean that our senior loved ones would have to continue to suffer from pain and live an incapacitating life.
 There are various ways to ease pain and make life comfortable for your seniors.
 Here are certain tips for you to follow:

 Learn about the condition

 Knowledge is the key to solving and reliving many back problems.
 Chronic back pain always has an underlying cause.
 By learning how to manage it, you can assist in taking care of the elderly suffering from a back problem.